tvdaal/slide-extractor/README.md

 # Description

-This application extracts distinct frames from a directory of video recordings and saves them to a PDF file.
+This Python application extracts distinct frames from a directory of video recordings and saves them to a single PDF file.

+The script `extract_slides.py` automatically removes frames that only show the speaker, as well as duplicates.
+Furthermore, for any sequence of slides (defined by slides that share the same title), it only keeps the last one.
+The reason for this is that the last slide in a sequence typically provides most information.
+Finally, the algorithms are robust to pixel noise and rely on the comparison of pixel statistics across different areas and color channels of the videos' frames.

+Note that some functionalities are application specific.
+This dependence has been isolated in the function `select_frames` as much as possible.

+# Background

-I needed to extract (PowerPoint) slides from a large collection of recordings that also contain parts where only the speaker is showing.
-Since I could not find any good tooling for this online, I decided to build a Python script for this myself.
-With this custom solution, I was able to extract all relevant frames with ease.
-The script automatically removes duplicates and for any given title on the slide, it only keep the last one (as that one typically has most information on it).
-These operations rely on the comparison of pixel values across different areas of the videos' frames.
+For an online course that I took, I wanted to extract (PowerPoint) slides from a large collection of recordings (ca. 20 hours of video material).
+Since I could not find any good tooling for this online, I decided to one myself.
+With this custom solution in Python, I was able to extract all relevant frames with ease.
+From a few million video frames, I successfully extracted close to a thousand slides in PDF format.

 # Installation